ardangelo/excelangue.github.io/index.md

 ##About

 Andrew D'Angelo: I'm currently a freshman at the University of Washington intending to study computer science.
+My projects currently involve machine learning and neural network simulaton.

 Programmer in C (GBA & PC), C# (WP8 & Metro), F#, Python, and Scheme.
 I can be found on [irc.rizon.net](http://rizon.net) under the nick `excel`.